PhiLhoSoft/Processing/libraries/P8gGraphicsSVG/README.txt

-PGraphicsSVG 1.2 - 2012-08-14
+P8gGraphicsSVG 2.0 - 2012-10-14

-PGraphicsSVG is to SVG what PGraphicsPDF is to PDF: a vector renderer for Processing sketches, allowing to save the drawings of a sketch to a SVG file,  via the Apache Batik library (included).
+P8gGraphicsSVG is to SVG what PGraphicsPDF is to PDF: a vector renderer for Processing sketches, allowing to save the drawings of a sketch to a SVG file,  via the Apache Batik library (included).

 This renderer extends the PGraphicsJava2D renderer, so (almost) any sketch using this (default) renderer can render to SVG, with some limitations.
 It doesn't handle animations, rendering only a static image.
-But saveFrame() can be used to generate several SVG files.
 Unlike PGraphicsPDF, it doesn't handle multiple pages.
-And the Pausing While Recording (pause-resume) sketch of the PDF library cannot be done with PGraphicsSVG because of a different way of handling recording events.
+And the Pausing While Recording (pause-resume) sketch of the PDF library cannot be done with P8gGraphicsSVG because of a different way of handling recording events.
 But see the SavingChoice sketch in the example for a way to save an image out of animation.

 The documentation (beside this README) is currently lacking, but the provided examples